Corse

 About Corse

-Corse Regional Nature Park encompasses a vast portion of the island of Corsica in the Mediterranean Sea, covering approximately 350,000 hectares of mountains, forests, and coastline.
-Created in 1972, it was one of the first regional nature parks established in France and protects the wild interior of what is often called the Mountain in the Sea.
-The park spans from coastal maquis shrubland to the island highest peaks exceeding 2,700 meters, encompassing an extraordinary range of landscapes and microclimates.
+Corse Regional Nature Park (Parc Naturel Régional de Corse) encompasses approximately 440,200 hectares — roughly 51% of the island of Corsica — covering mountains, forests, and coastline.
+[1] Created on 12 May 1972, it was one of the first regional nature parks established in France and protects the wild interior of what is often called the Mountain in the Sea.
+The park spans from coastal maquis shrubland to the island's highest peaks exceeding 2,700 metres, encompassing an extraordinary range of landscapes and microclimates.
 Its isolation has fostered remarkable levels of endemism, making it one of the most biologically distinctive protected areas in the western Mediterranean.

 Wildlife Ecosystems

-The park protects several endemic and endangered species unique to Corsica, including the Corsican nuthatch, the only bird species endemic to a European island.
-The Corsican red deer was reintroduced after near extinction, and the mouflon, ancestor of domestic sheep, maintains healthy populations in the high mountains.
-Hermann tortoises inhabit lower elevation scrublands, while the Corsican fire salamander occupies mountain streams.
+The park protects several endemic and endangered species unique to Corsica, including the Corsican nuthatch (Sitta whiteheadi), which is the only bird species endemic to Corsica — and to metropolitan France as a whole — and is classified as Vulnerable by the IUCN.
+[1] The Corsican red deer was reintroduced after near extinction, and the mouflon — a feral population descended from early domestic sheep introduced to Corsica approximately 7,000 years ago — maintains healthy numbers in the high mountains.
+[2] Hermann's tortoises inhabit lower elevation scrublands, while the Corsican fire salamander occupies mountain streams.
 Golden eagles, bearded vultures, and ospreys patrol the skies, with the osprey population representing one of the few Mediterranean breeding groups.
-The island rivers harbor endemic trout populations.

 Flora Ecosystems

-Corsica botanical richness is exceptional, with over 2,500 plant species including roughly 140 endemic to the island.
-The park vegetation transitions from coastal maquis dominated by strawberry trees, cistus, and aromatic herbs through chestnut and holm oak forests to montane Corsican pine forests that reach impressive dimensions.
-The laricio pine, a subspecies endemic to Corsica, forms magnificent stands at elevation with specimens exceeding 40 meters in height and 800 years in age.
+Corsica's botanical richness is exceptional, with over 2,500 plant species including a high proportion of endemics unique to the island.
+The park vegetation transitions from coastal maquis dominated by strawberry trees, cistus, and aromatic herbs through chestnut and holm oak forests to montane Corsican pine (laricio) forests that reach impressive dimensions.
+The laricio pine, a subspecies endemic to Corsica, forms magnificent stands at elevation with specimens exceeding 40 metres in height and 800 years in age.
 Alpine zones support unique cushion plant communities, and peat bogs in mountain depressions harbor relict species from colder climatic periods.

 Geology